Codys

 Codys is located t in Queens County on the banks of Washademoak Lake and was named after the United Empire Loyalist Cody Family.
 Hiram Cody was born in Codys,…

-The James Peters, Jr. Residence at 42 Coburg Street in Saint John is designated a Local Historic Place for its architecture, for its association with the Loyalist Peters family and for…
+The James Peters Jr. Residence, situated at 42 Coburg Street in Saint John, is recognized as a Local Historic Place due to its architectural significance, connection to the renowned Loyalist…

-On the 28th June 2006 the Loyalist Burial Ground St. Stephen was designated a Local Historic Place for being the final resting place of many Loyalists and for being one of…
+On June 28, 2006, the Loyalist Burial Ground St. Stephen was designated a Local Historic Place for being a final resting place for numerous Loyalists and one of the area’s oldest…

-The Robert Keltie Jones residence on Mecklenburg Street in Saint John was built in 1899.
-Robert Keltie Jones, a member of one of Saint John's outstanding pioneer business families, rented this residence…
+The Robert Keltie Jones residence, located on Mecklenburg Street in Saint John, was constructed in 1899.
+Robert Keltie Jones, a member of a prominent pioneer business family in Saint John,…

 George Frederick Street, born 21 July, 1787 in Burton to a British land granted immigrant.
 He was a lawyer, politician a judge, an educator and a public servant.
 He was…

-Edward Barron Chandler was an influential force in New Brunswick politics in the decades preceding Confederation, serving as the leader of the government from 1843 to 1854, a period in…
+Edward Barron Chandler was a prominent figure in New Brunswick politics prior to Confederation, serving as the government leader from 1843 to 1854, during which responsible government was introduced and…